timweiland/gp-fvm/README.md

-# GP-FVM: Probabilistic Finite Volume Method based on Affine Gaussian Process inference
+# GP-FVM: Probabilistic Finite Volume Method

 ![Tsunami simulation using GP-FVM](./results/sendai.gif)

-The code repository for our paper.

-GP-FVM implements a fully probabilistic analogue of the popular Finite Volume Method (FVM).
+GP-FVM implements a fully probabilistic analogue of the popular Finite Volume Method (FVM) through affine Gaussian process (GP) inference.

 Concretely, we provide implementations for FVM observations based on grid-structured observations.
 These reduce multi-dimensional integrals to products of one-dimensional integrals, enabling efficient closed-form inference instead of costly numerical quadrature.
 The resulting linear systems can be solved either directly through a Cholesky decomposition or iteratively.
-We provide various utilities for iterative solvers based on IterGP [3].
+We provide various utilities for iterative solvers based on [IterGP](https://github.com/JonathanWenger/itergp) [3].
-We build directly on the framework implemented in LinPDE-GP [1] and use utilities from ProbNum [2].
+We build directly on the framework implemented in [LinPDE-GP](https://github.com/marvinpfoertner/linpde-gp) [1] and use utilities from [ProbNum](https://github.com/probabilistic-numerics/probnum) [2].

+## Installation

+> [!NOTE]
+> This is research code.
+As such, there is still room for improvement in terms of usability.
+> If you have trouble using or understanding our code, please reach out to us, e.g. by creating an issue on GitHub.

-## Cloning
+### Cloning

 This repository includes git submodules.
 Therefore, please clone it via